vasko34/jicofo/README.md

 the users from that set remain.
 The feature is enabled by default and can be disabled by setting `jicofo.jibri.auto-record = false`.
-The list of users is hardcoded in the source as the `AUTO_RECORD_USERS` constant and can be queried at runtime through `JibriConfig.getAutoRecordUsers()`.
+The list of users is hardcoded in the source as the `AUTO_RECORD_USERS` constant and can be queried at runtime through `JibriConfig.getAutoRecordUsers()` or tested via `JibriConfig.isAutoRecordUser(jid)`.
 A sample configuration can be found at `resources/config/jicofo.conf.example`.

 ```
 jicofo {